-As one of the few guide services that send professional guides from the United States, we offer our distinctive guiding services, where most others simply "hire a local service."
+As one of the few guide services that sends professional guides from the United States, we offer our distinctive guiding services, where most others simply "hire a local service."
 In turn we have great summit success, exceptional evaluations and a very well organized program.
 We hand-pick our local guides and drivers who are well aware of local customs and political issues in that region.
 We travel on popular tourist routes.

 In the heart of Mexico, about 800 miles south of the United States border, rise the third and seventh highest mountains in North America.
-El Pico de Orizaba (also known as Chitlalcotepetl 18,850ft.) and Iztaccihuatl ("Izta" 17,343ft.) rise impressively above the central plateau.
+El Pico de Orizaba (also known as Chitlalcotepetl, 18,850 ft.) and Iztaccihuatl (aka "Izta," 17,343 ft.) rise impressively above the central plateau.
 Each fall we attempt to summit these two volcanoes.
 These two ascents are by far the most attractive climbs in Mexico.
-Alpine Ascents' expedition provides a fantastically rich experience for the advanced beginner/intermediate climber.
-What continually makes these Mexican volcanoes so attractive is the relatively small cost it requires to participate in a successful international high altitude expedition.
+Alpine Ascents' expedition provides a fantastically rich experience for the advanced beginner and intermediate climber.
+What continually makes these Mexican volcanoes so attractive is the relatively small cost it requires to participate in a successful international high-altitude expedition.

-Our expedition lasts ten days during which we will attempt to summit these ancient peaks.
-In fact the mountains date back 10 million years, while their present shape can be dated at 2.5 million years.
-They provide a good introduction to high altitude mountaineering.
-For those interested in high altitude challenges, climbing the volcanoes of Mexico provide an excellent opportunity to begin developing the experience and skill necessary to succeed in the world's highest mountains.
+Our expedition lasts 10 days, during which we will attempt to summit these ancient peaks—they date back 10 million years, while their present shape can be dated at 2.5 million years.
+They provide a good introduction to high-altitude mountaineering.
+For those interested in high-altitude challenges, climbing the volcanoes of Mexico provides an excellent opportunity to begin developing the experience and skill necessary to succeed on the world's highest mountains.
 Successful ascents will provide the climber with a strong sense of their individual ability to handle altitude.
-They are also a wonderful destination in their own right.
+They are also wonderful destinations in their own right.

-Iztaccihuatl is crowned with snow and ice which form small glaciers at the higher elevations.
+Iztaccihuatl is crowned with snow and ice, which form small glaciers at the higher elevations.
 There are relatively few crevasses to be found.
-For our summit attempt we will depart by 2:00am, enabling us to be high on the mountain by sunrise.
-Additionally this will provide extra hours at the higher elevations to ensure a gradual safe ascent.
+For our summit attempt, we will depart by 2 a.m., enabling us to be high on the mountain by sunrise.
+This will provide extra hours at the higher elevations to ensure a gradual safe ascent.
 Izta is known in Aztec mythology as the "sleeping lady."
-When we speak of Izta we use body terms to describe parts of the mountain: la caballera (the hair), la caveza (the head), la orega (the ear), etc. With many false summits on the approach, Izta poses a challenging climb.
+When we speak of Izta, we use body terms to describe parts of the mountain: la caballera (the hair), la caveza (the head), la orega (the ear), etc. With many false summits on the approach, Izta poses a challenging climb.

-After completing Izta we will take one day to rest and regroup before we advance to our second objective, El Pico de Orizaba.
-Orizaba stands as North America's third highest summit.
-It is an eroded volcano which still retains most of its symmetrical shape.
-While the summit is heavily glaciated, these glaciers have very few crevasses, enabling the beginning climber to develop skills and encounter only relatively few danger spots.
-Because of its great height, it provides a wonderful first experience with high altitude along with fantastic panoramic views.
+After completing Izta, we will take one day to rest and regroup before advancing to our second objective, El Pico de Orizaba.
+Orizaba is North America's third-highest summit.
+It is an eroded volcano that retains most of its symmetrical shape.
+While the summit is heavily glaciated, these glaciers have few crevasses, enabling the beginning climber to develop skills and encounter only relatively few danger spots.
+Because of its great height, it provides a wonderful first experience with high altitude, along with fantastic panoramic views.

-Those wishing to participate in this trip must posses basic mountaineering skills.
-These peaks, along with most other high altitude mountains in the world, lack suitable low altitude areas to practice skills.
-Please contact Alpine Ascents International's office for consultation.
+Those wishing to participate in this trip must possess basic mountaineering skills.
+These peaks, along with most other high-altitude mountains in the world, lack suitable low-altitude areas to practice your skills.
+Contact our office for consultation.

 Climbing Skill Level